-If any other matter is properly presented at the special meeting, your proxy provides that your shares will be voted by the proxy holder listed on the proxy card in accordance with his or her best judgment.
-We know of no matters that need to be acted on at the special meeting, other than those described in this proxy statement, and the Company's Amended and Restated Bylaws provide that only such business shall be conducted at a special meeting of stockholders as shall have been brought before the meeting pursuant to the Company's notice of meeting.
+If any other matter is properly presented at the annual meeting, your proxy provides that your shares will be voted by the proxy holder listed on the proxy card in accordance with his or her best judgment.
+We know of no matters that need to be acted on at the annual meeting, other than those described in this proxy statement.